-Raja Ampat, West Papua
+10. Raja Ampat, West Papua

 This remote region is so far removed from civilisation, that its reefs and beaches are probably some of the most pristine in existence.

 For intrepid travelers and serious snorkelers, eco tourism is slowly on the increase, making it that bit more accessible – as long as you can hack the journey.

 Rising from endless blue waters, distinctive limestone landscapes are framed by immaculate beaches littered with coconuts.

-The reefs here are teeming with life with miles of colourful soft corals, numerous tropical fish and shark species, oceanic mantas, dugongs, turtles and giant bumphead parrotfish.
+The reefs here are teeming with life with miles of colourful soft corals, numerous tropical fish and nudibranch species, oceanic mantas, dugongs, turtles and giant bumphead parrotfish.